How to Submit

 Create a Windows build by changing Target Platform to “Windows” and clicking build.

-After the build has finished, create a zipped folder containing all of the files and folders that unity created.
+After the build has finished, locate the folder containing all the files and folders that Unity created.
 The build needs all these folders, exes, and dlls to run properly.

 Unity Packages